Land0fChocolate/NewEmeraldRomHack/README.md

 	- Pokemon will attempt to learn a new move upon evolution.
 	- Hoenn move tutors can now teach their moves endlessly.
 - New tutor moves added.
 The new tutor set is similar to what was available in future gens (TODO: make list).
-- Some Pokemon have base stat changes to better fit their theme and gameplay.
-Treecko, Spheal lines have Attack and Special Attack swapped for example.
-(TODO: make list)
+- Some Pokemon have base stat changes to better fit their theme and gameplay (TODO: make list).
+	- Treecko, Spheal lines have Attack and Special Attack swapped.
+	- Numel and Camerupt have more base HP.
+	- Dewgong has more base Speed.
 - HMs have been removed and Pokemon can use the HM field commands without needing to learn the move.
 Only the relevant badge and a compatible Pokemon species are required to traverse obstacles.
-- Pokemon IVs and EVs can be viewed in the summary screen by pressing the L and R buttons.
+- Pokemon EVs and IVs can be viewed in the summary screen by pressing the L and R buttons.
 - Wild Encounters adjusted.
+	- There is a small chance for a wild encounter to be a double battle.
+	- There is a small chance to encounter a wild Pokemon a much higher level than others in the same area.
 	- Both Latias and Latios are available roaming at the same time.
 	- All Legendary and Mythical Pokemon can be repeatedly acquired.
-	- There is a small chance for a wild encounter to be a double battle.
-	- There is a small chance to encounter a wild Pokemon a much higher level than others in the same area.
 - Repeatedly acquirable fossils.
 - Level up requirements of many Pokemon have been tweaked.
 Starters evolve a little later.
 Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier (TODO: list them below).
 - Tradeback guy added.
 Provides a service for the player to trade Pokemon with themselves and trigger trade evolutions.
+He lives in Lilycove.
 - Some Emerald changes have been reverted to how they were in Ruby/Sapphire.
 	- Steven is back to being champion and Wallace back to being a gym leader.
-	- Prof Birch is chased by a Poochyena instead of a Zigzagoon, just like in Ruby/Sapphire.
+	- Prof Birch is chased by a Poochyena instead of a Zigzagoon.
 - Opponent Trainer parties have been updated.
 - New opponent Trainer classes.
 - Contests have been updated to take on the various changes.
-	- More Pokemon added to opponent lists, especially new Pokemon.
+	- More Pokemon added to opponent lists, especially new Pokemon species.
 	- Opponents have updated movesets.
 	- Contest moves have been updated to be more like gen 6.
 	- More move combos.